What to do if your water heater leaks

 - Contact a plumber.
 You may have stopped the flow of water, but in order to fix the problem and decrease the likelihood of permanent damage, it is important to call a plumber so they can take a closer look at the water heater.

 - Gather evidence.
-Having photo evidence will be helpful when making an insurance claim, so be sure to get pictures of all the damage.
+Having photo evidence will be helpful if you plan to make an insurance claim, so be sure to get pictures of all the damage.
 It’s also important to retain the broken water heater until the adjuster has inspected the damage.

 Understanding what causes water heaters to burst, and what to look out for is the first step in prevention.
 Common causes include sediment buildup, corrosion, and excessive pressure.
 If you notice excessively hot or cold water, rusty water, leaks, or deterioration to the tank itself, these could be signs of a broken water heater.
 If it gets to this point, it may already be too late, but luckily there are many things you can do to prevent disaster.